EXCLUSIVE-Heathrow owner Ferrovial studies options for stake in Britain's biggest airport -sources

 Ferrovial FER.MC has yet to take a final decision and the discussions may not result in a sale, all the sources said.

-Shares in the Madrid-listed firm rose as much as 3.7% by 1435 GMT, making it the fifth best performing stock across the pan-European STOXX 600 index.
+Shares in the Madrid-listed firm rose as much as 4.2% on the Reuters report.
+At market close they were up 3.7%, scoring their second best day in five months and becoming the third best performing stock across the pan-European STOXX 600 index.

-The stock was up around 0.3% before Reuters reported on the ongoing discussions over Heathrow airport.

 Ferrovial and Ardian both declined to comment while PIF did not immediately respond to a request for comment.